hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 Terraform CLI and the Terraform Registry follow the Semantic Versioning specification when detecting a valid version, sorting versions, solving version constraints, and choosing the latest version.
 Prerelease versions are supported (available if explicitly defined but not chosen automatically) with a hyphen (-) delimiter, such as `v1.2.3-pre`.

-~> **NOTE:** Avoid modifying or replacing an already-released version of a Provider, as this will cause checksum errors for users when attempting to download the plugin.
+~> **Important:** Avoid modifying or replacing an already-released version of a Provider, as this will cause checksum errors for users when attempting to download the plugin.
 Instead, if changes are necessary, please release as a new version.

 #### Using GoReleaser locally